YaroslavaGirilishena/me_builder/README.md

 # Third-party tools
 There is a list of required third-party tools that have to be installed before running the system.
 The paths to the executable files to each third-party tool have to be provided as input as described further.

 1. SAMtools is essential for processing .bam files and collecting reads.
-To download and install the tool, follow the link: https://github.com/samtools/ samtools.
+To download and install the tool, follow the link: https://github.com/samtools/samtools.
 2. CD-HIT is used to remove redundant reads before the assembly by running the CD-HIT-EST program.
-Follow the link to download the tool: https:// github.com/weizhongli/cdhit.
+Follow the link to download the tool: https://github.com/weizhongli/cdhit.
 3. CAP3 tool is used to assemble the reads into contigs.
 The link to download: http://seq.cs.iastate.edu/cap3.html.
 4. BLAST program blastn is integrated to perform the alignment of the contigs to the consensus database.
 To download and install the tool, follow the link: https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download and https://www.ncbi.nlm.nih.gov/books/NBK279671/.
 5. bl2seq program does the all-against-all pairwise alignment of contigs which is necessary for the "bridge" assembly of the insertion sequence.
 The program is distributed with the blastall program by the NCBI.
 The link to download is: https://blast.ncbi.nlm.nih.gov/Blast.cgi.